 Bath was a major filming location for the smash Netflix series Bridgerton.
 The series is an American fantasy of Regency era London in 1813.

 If you, like me, are a massive Bridgerton fan, you can book a 2 hour guided walking tour to the Bridgerton filming locations.
+Here’s my one day itinerary for Bath, to help you have an efficient visit.

 How To Get To Bath: